agune15/ThorThunderlord/README.md

 # **CROSBY GAMES**

-Hola a todos, nosotros somos Joel Bertran, Victor Castejon y Jon Cervellera y formamos un groupo de estudiantes de diseño de animación 2D y 3D de videojuegos.
+Hola a todos, somos Joel Bertran, Victor Castejon y Jon Cervellera, un grupo de estudiantes de diseño de animación 2D y 3D de videojuegos.
 Este es nuestro proyecto final, una aventura que sólo acaba de empezar y que estamos realmente motivados a cumplir.

 _Hi everybody, we are Joel Bertran, Victor Castejon and Jon Cervellera and we formed a group of students of 2D and 3D animation game design.
 This is our final project, an adventure that just has started and that we are really motivated to achieve._

-Bienvenidos a un juego 3D sobre la mitologia nórdica! _Welcome to a 3D game about nordic mithology!_
+Bienvenidos a un juego 3D sobre la mitología nórdica! _Welcome to a 3D game about nordic mithology!_

-Más a la wiki del proyecto, esperamos que os guste. _More at the project's wiki, hope you like it._
+Más información en la wiki del proyecto, esperamos que os guste. _More at the project's wiki, hope you like it._

 [Ir al Game Design Document / _Go to the Game Design Document_](https://github.com/JonCervellera/Crosby/wiki)